Request a demo and see what’s inside:

-The current policy of person-centred care has thus grown from this kind of long-standing commitment to make care and support services personal to the individual.
+The current policy of person-centred care has grown from a long-standing commitment to make care and support services personal to the individual.
 Care providers, therefore, must apply the principle of “person-centred” or “user-focused” care, throughout their service delivery.

 The personalisation agenda is at the centre of the Care Act 2014 and the Social Services and Well-being (Wales) Act 2014, and dictates local authority responsibilities for assessing and meeting people’s needs for care and support under the Acts.
 Both Acts support the greater use of personal budgets.